NaamaHolzer/STEP/README.md

 - Clone this repo: `cd; git clone https://github.com/googleinterns/step.git`
 - Open the GitHub setup walkthrough: `teachme ~/step/walkthroughs/week-1-setup/github-setup-walkthrough.md`
   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.
+This repo contains Naama's portfolio and STEP projects.

 Then follow the on-screen instructions to set up your repo.